 - 1. Students must wear a visible Roseman CODM ID at all times. - 2.
 Hats/headwear: - a.
-Hats or head covering of any kind are not allowed in classes, during exams, and in the clinic or sim lab, except for religious, cultural, medical or ethnic observations and appropriate clinical coverings to restrain hair; - 3.
+Hats or head covering of any kind are not allowed in classes, during exams, and in the clinic or sim lab, except for religious, cultural, medical or ethnic observations and appropriate clinical coverings to restrain hair. - 3.
 Trousers / Shorts: - a.
 Excessively-tattered or worn trousers and clothing with holes are not to be worn in class or clinic. - b.
-Shorts are not to be worn during class or clinic; - 4.
+Shorts are not to be worn during class, clinic, or sim clinic. - 4.
 Shirts: - a.
-Revealing clothing, including low-cut blouses or shirts/pants that allow, for example, the abdomen to be exposed are not to be worn in class or clinic - b.
+Revealing clothing, including low-cut blouses or shirts/pants that allow, for example, the abdomen to be exposed are not to be worn in class or clinic. - b.
 Likewise, trousers should not be cut too low or worn in a manner that, for example, causes any portion of the buttock or underwear to be exposed. - c.
 Strapless shirts, shirts with spaghetti straps or halter tops are not to be worn in class or clinic. - d.
 T-shirts with discriminatory or derogative statements or inappropriate graphics are not to be worn in class or clinic. - e.
 T-shirts that are sold by student organizations or ROSEMAN are allowed.
-Jeans and scrubs are also allowed in the classroom. - 5.
+Jeans and scrubs are also allowed. - 5.
 Shoes: - a.
 Open toed footwear is not to be worn in the simulation lab, or clinic. - b.
 Dress sandals are appropriate for wear in the classroom, but not in simulation lab or clinic. - 6.
 Scented Products: - a.
 Due to chemical sensitivities of patients, students, faculty and staff (i.e. perfumes, colognes, room scents, deodorizers, and other aromatic compounds), minimal use of these products is encouraged. - 7.
-Personal Hygiene - a.
+Personal Hygiene: - a.
 Students are expected to maintain personal and oral hygiene in all CODM DMD sponsored functions and activities. - 8.
+Fingernails: - a.
+It is recommended that individuals involved in direct contact with patients refrain from wearing artificial nails, keeping natural nail tips to no longer than 1/4 inch in length. - b.
+In addition to maintaining short nails and avoiding artificial nails, oral health care providers and staff should avoid wearing nail polish.
+While freshly applied nail polish on short nails is not linked to increased bacteria around the fingernail area, chipped nail polish can harbor bacteria.
+Since there is no way to prevent nail polish from chipping, the CDC strongly recommends keeping your nails short and free of polish. - 9.
 Tattoos: - a.
-Tattoos may not be visible. - 9.
-Piercings: - a.
+Tattoos may not be visible. - 10.
+Piercings:

+- a.
 Tongue, head, and neck piercings of any type, with the exception of religious traditions, must be removed during any College/University sponsored activities on or off campus. - b.
 Earrings that are in compliance with the guidelines of the Clinic Manual are acceptable. - c.
 College administration reserves the right to require immediate removal of any jewelry or adornments that are not in compliance with CODM standards or policies.